drloring/katacoda-scenarios/ms-security/sec-1/step2.md

-First we have to exit out of the anchore-cli pod `exit`{{execute}}, now let's get the web service we created in past courses `curl -o rest-service.jar https://raw.githubusercontent.com/drloring/katacoda-resources/main/rest-service-0.0.1-SNAPSHOT.jar`{{execute}} and the Dockerfile `wget https://raw.githubusercontent.com/drloring/katacoda-resources/main/Dockerfile`{{execute}}
+First we have to exit out of the anchore-cli pod with `exit` or `Ctrl+D`, now let's get the web service we created in past courses `curl -o rest-service.jar https://raw.githubusercontent.com/drloring/katacoda-resources/main/rest-service-0.0.1-SNAPSHOT.jar`{{execute}} and the Dockerfile `wget https://raw.githubusercontent.com/drloring/katacoda-resources/main/Dockerfile`{{execute}}

 Now, we'll build the docker image with `docker build -t java-ws .`{{execute}}